openaustralia/theyvoteforyou/README.md

 * `application:cache` this namespace contains cache updating tasks that are necessary for the site to run.
 They should be self-explainatory.

+Votes can be updated daily by running `application:load:ukraine:vote_events` without arguments.
+It will try to fetch all votes since the most recent one in the database until the present day.

 ## Better Search

 You can enable [elasticsearch](https://www.elasticsearch.org/) for a better search experience.